Light Relief® Articles

 Infrared Healing, the Smart Way

-If you’ve got a serious pain condition in your muscles or joints, an infrared healing light device can free up mobility and return flexibility so that you’re better able to exercise them to stave off the degenerative effects of pain.
-If you’re using light therapy to treat a sports injury, it’s important that you not assume the disappearance of pain means the injury has completely healed.
-For this reason, it’s always smart to incorporate medical attention and a doctor’s advice when using light therapy.
+If you’ve got a serious pain condition in your muscles or joints, an infrared healing light device can free up mobility and return flexibility so that you’re better able to exercise those areas to stave off the degenerative effects of pain.
+Note: If you’re using light therapy to treat a sports injury, it’s important that you not assume the disappearance of pain means the injury has completely healed.
+For this reason, it’s always smart to incorporate medical attention with a doctor’s advice when using light therapy.